YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Beard Transplant Cobblestoning in the Weeks After Surgery

-In the weeks after surgery, raised bumps after a beard transplant can still be part of healing, shedding, ingrown hairs, or folliculitis, but they should not be dismissed if the cheek surface looks pebbled, firm, or progressively uneven.
+In the weeks after surgery, raised bumps after a beard transplant can still come from swelling, crusts, keratin around short hairs, shedding, ingrown hairs, shaving irritation, or folliculitis.
+They should not be dismissed if the cheek surface looks pebbled, firm, or progressively uneven.
 A photo alone cannot prove true cobblestoning.
-The right step now is a surgeon review with clear photos, symptoms, shaving history, and timing, not home laser treatment, squeezing, or panic extraction.
+The right step now is a surgeon review with clear photos, symptoms, shaving history, product history, and timing, not home laser treatment, squeezing, close shaving, or panic extraction.

 I take this concern seriously because beard recipient skin is exposed.
 A small texture change on the cheek is more visible than the same change hidden inside scalp hair.
 The useful review starts with the pattern today, whether infection or irritation is present, and whether the texture is improving, stable, or becoming more fixed over time.